sokini/sokini.github.io/week5/week5_lec4.markdown

 title: Week 5 - Lecture
 ---

-Arrange the following function for a simple calculator
+Arrange the following function for a simple calculator.

+The if/elif ladder has to follow this order: \
+> sum \
+> minus \
+> multiplication \
+> division \
+> invalid input/desired operation not implemented \

 <div id="sortableTrash" class="sortable-code"></div>
 <div id="sortable" class="sortable-code"></div>